UlisesTorrella/Literary-Little-Helper/readme.md

 # Literary Little Helper
-The main idea of this tiny project is to generate grammatically correct natural language.
+The main idea of this tiny project is to generate grammatically correct meaningless natural language.

 It's a literary helper in hopes to throw bits of inspiration to a stuck author.
 It feeds on the authors chosen texts, in my case lots of spanish written books, and makes small meaningless poems and phrases.

-From any corpus, given proper tokenization.
+From any corpus, given proper tokenization (here only the spanish tokenization is implemented).
 It should generate it's own inference rules to form a Context Sensitive grammar.

 # Generating / Usage
 This is the goal of this project.
 We can randomly generate grammatically correct sentences and verses.

-Build a model:
+Train a model:
 > train_model.py -n name -d directory -c corpus\

 Tokenize (it might take a while, depends on the tokenizer):
-> litlit_tokenize.py -n name -d directory \
+> train_tokenize.py -n name -d directory \

-Define a context sensitive grammar:
+Define a context sensitive grammar: (it doesnt use the entire corpus, just a small fraction)
 > train_grammar.py -n name -d directory -c corpus \

+# Uses:
+python 3
+nltk
+pickle
+docopt
+PIL for the publish.py thing

 Generate: